-However, it takes time-five to ten years-to plan, permit, and construct large high-voltage transmission lines.
-Therefore, there is increased industry interest in improving the operating capacity and efficient use of the existing high-voltage transmission system while longer range transmission capacity issues are addressed.
-Efforts to improve the transfer capability of the existing high-voltage system are ongoing in the MISO region, such as ambient adjusted line ratings and system reconfiguration.
+Over the short-term, while long-range transmission regional capacity issues are addressed, there is increased industry interest in improving the operating capacity and efficient use of the existing system.
+Efforts to improve the transfer capability of the existing high-voltage system are ongoing in the MISO region, including using ambient adjusted line ratings and system reconfigurations.
 Ambient adjusted rating changes are based on temperature alone.
-More complicated and more expensive, but potentially more valuable, Dynamic Line Ratings are based not only on forecasted ambient air temperature, but also on other weather conditions such as wind, cloud cover, solar irradiance intensity, precipitation, and/or on transmission line conditions such as tension or sag.
+More complicated and more expensive, but potentially more valuable, Dynamic Line Ratings are based not only on forecasted ambient air temperature, but also on other weather conditions such as wind, cloud cover, solar irradiance intensity, precipitation and/or on transmission line conditions such as tension or sag.

-More specifically, on December 16, 2021, FERC issued a final rule on the use of ambient-adjusted ratings.
+On December 16, 2021, FERC issued a final rule on the use of ambient-adjusted ratings.
 This final rule requires all transmission providers, both inside and outside of organized markets, to use ambient-adjusted ratings as the basis for evaluating near-term transmission service to increase the accuracy of near-term line ratings.
 While the final rule does not mandate the adoption of dynamic line ratings, the rule does require that organized market operators establish and maintain systems and procedures necessary to allow transmission owners that would like to use dynamic line ratings the ability to do so.